TClark000/sei-project-3/README.md

 ## Setup

+Deployed with Heroku the React API webapp is hosted here:

+*** Arriving shortly ***

 Use the following commands to run the development server:

-- `mongod --dbpath ~/data/db` to run the primary daemon process for MongoDB `yarn start` backend side
+- `mongod --dbpath ~/data/db` to run the primary daemon process for MongoDB
-- `yarn start` frontend side
+- `npm run dev` on the backend side
+- to view in a browser: localhost:3000

 ## Code Examples
-React-geocode API was used to source the latitude and longitude of newly added events.
+Following code written by myself include accessing the React-geocode API to source the latitude and longitude of newly added events.
 The search area was set to Canada.
 Users are able to search for location by postcode or name.
 ```js
 export async function geoCoord(coordInput){
   const ApiKey = process.env.REACT_APP_GOOGLE_MAPS_GEOCODING_API